Facebook has made a flurry of updates during the past month or so. Updates include…

 July 15, 2016: New ad accounts will not be able to create conversion tracking pixels.
 This includes existing accounts that have never created a conversion tracking pixel.

 September 15, 2016: All ad accounts will no longer be able to create conversion tracking pixels.
-Previously-created conversion tracking pixels will still be available for use in campaigns and reporting.
+Previously-created conversion tracking pixels will still be available for use in The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and reporting.

 October 15, 2016: Facebook will no longer actively support the conversion tracking pixel.
 At this time, Facebook will no longer be adding functionality or actively maintaining the conversion tracking pixel.
 They will still be available for use in campaigns and reporting.